hyperblast/beefweb/docs/building.md

 Full build needs to be performed before running API tests.

+`curl` should be available in `PATH`.

-Additionally player binaries have to be installed:
+Additionally player binaries should be installed:

 ```
-> scripts\install\foobar2000.cmd v2.1-x64
+> scripts\install\foobar2000.cmd v2.24-x64
 ```

 or